Palkush003/AILAB/README.md

-This is tHE AI laboratory report for the Course CS367
+This is the AI laboratory report for the Course CS367